 US broadband plan falls into chaos2010.04.07 10:03 by Daniela

-Keywords: FCC, broadband, Comcast
+Tags: FCC, broadband, Comcast

 America could sink into a broadband dark age after a US court decided that the Federal Communications Commission (FCC) has no right to stop carriers from developing a two tier Internet.

 The court case was bought by Comcast, which objected to the FCC telling it that it could not throttle bittorrent traffic.